 - These two ingredients should be avoided if you are allergic to dairy, lactose intolerant, or vegan.

-- Casein and whey are both dairy-derived proteins that are slowly digested by the body.
-If you are lactose intolerant, they can cause bloating or gas.
+- Casein and whey are both dairy-derived proteins that are slowly digested by the body (Lactose isn’t present except in trace amounts if the ingredient is just casein or whey).
+If you are sensitive to dairy proteins, they can cause bloating or gas.

 - If you’ve been advised by a health professional to limit your protein intake due to kidney disease or another health condition, you may need to avoid casein and whey.

 - “Natural flavors” is the fourth top ingredient category listed on food labels, according to the Environmental Working Group‘s Food Scores reported by CNN.